 18 years of age is the legal age to drink alcohol.
 18 is also the age at which you can apply for a driver’s license.

 Since 2002 the official currency in France has been the Euro (€).
-You can follow the rates on the website: http://www.xe.com/currencyconverter/convert/?From=EUR&To=USD
+Check the converter

 Inside Paris, average price ride will be between 6 to 38€ (a 5€ minimum charge is asked).

 The cab fare may vary due to traffic, distance, time and day of the week usually at night the price is reasonable.
 Be sure to ask the driver the different forms of payment before getting into the cab.

 You can always call an Uber or ChauffeurPrivé provided you download the application on your phone.